Nikolas Cruz: New Videos Show Him Plotting Parkland School Shooting — ‘You’re All Going To Die’

 So chilling.
 Nikolas Cruz recorded several videos announcing his plans to kill up to 20 people at his high school in Parkland, FL.
 He horrifically says he ‘can’t wait’ and ‘you’re all going to die.’

 This is beyond disturbing.
-Prosecutors in South Florida on May 30 released several videos Parkland shooting suspect Nikolas Cruz recorded before killing 17 classmates and teachers at Marjory Stoneman Douglas High School on Feb.
+Prosecutors in South Florida on May 30 released several videos Parkland shooting suspect Nikolas Cruz, 19, recorded before killing 17 classmates and teachers at Marjory Stoneman Douglas High School on Feb.
 14. Taken on his cell phone, he calmly introduces himself by saying “Hello.
 My name is Nick and I’m going to be the next school shooter of 2018,” Cruz says.
 “My goal is at least 20 people with an AR-15 and a couple trace arounds, I think I can get it done.
-Llocation is Stoneman Douglas in Parkland, Florida.”
+Location is Stoneman Douglas in Parkland, Florida.”

 “It’s going to be a big event.
 When you see me on the news, you’ll all know who I am.”
 He adds excitedly, “You’re all going to die” before making bullet whizzing noises, going “pew pew pew pew pew.”
 He adds “Oh yeah…I can’t wait.”
-Nick is seen wearing a green t-shirt with a baseball cap against a backdrop of foliage while wearing earbuds.
+Cruz is seen wearing a green t-shirt with a baseball cap against a backdrop of foliage while wearing earbuds.

 "My goal is at least 20 people with an AR-15"